 This collection is arranged in six series.

-Much of this material came from submissions to the magazine and includes correspondence between Claire and Mark and Dorothy Van Doren.
+Much of this material came from submissions to the literary magazine "Voyages" and includes correspondence between Claire and Mark and Dorothy Van Doren.
 There are also works by Robert Lax, Allen Tate, John Taglibue relating to Mark Van Doren.

 Using the Collection

 Restrictions on Access